 Some steps for a better recovery come before the procedure even happens.
 “It’s best to prepare your body for filler injections,” explains Dr. Bomer.
 “To minimize bruising and swelling, stop all non-steroidal anti-inflammatory medications which increase bleeding; stop Aspirin and all ibuprofen-like products for one to two weeks prior to injection date.”

 Dr. Liebertz is even more strict, telling his patients to avoid all blood-thinners for a week or two ahead of the procedure, including NSAIDs and all supplements and vitamins.
 Talk with your doctor to see what they suggest.

 Avoid salty and spicy foods

 Put the chips down.
 Dr. Levine recommends avoiding excess salt intake for 24 hours following getting your lips filled.
 Dr. Lee explains that these foods may “lead to water retention and more swelling.”

 Eating your veggies is always important, but ahead of your lip filler appointment it becomes even more crucial.
 Dr. Bomer says increasing your intake of dark leafy greens and celery will help naturally decrease your tendency to bruise, thanks to all the vitamin K in them.

 If you get cold sores, take antiviral medication

 If you’re prone to cold sores, you should get ahead of the possibility of getting one during the procedure.
 Trying to heal the swelling of lip filler while also healing cold sores is a big headache.
-To avoid this, Dr. Liebertz suggests those who have a history of oral cold sores due to Herpes Simplex Virus I start on an antiviral medication two days before the injection.
+To avoid this, Dr. Liebertz suggests those who have a history of oral cold sores due to Herpes Simplex Virus 1 start on an antiviral medication two days before the injection.
 Dr. Hartman recommends taking Acyclovir at the time of the filler, that evening and the next morning to help reduce the risk of cold sores on the lips post-filler.

 Invest in makeup that covers bruises